Kingxukai/linux/Documentation/gpu/nouveau.rst

 ===============================

-The drm/nouveau driver provides support for a wide range of NVIDIA GPUs, covering GeForce, Quadro, and Tesla series, from the NV04 architecture up to the latest Turing, Ampere, Ada families.
+The drm/nouveau driver provides support for a wide range of NVIDIA GPUs, covering GeForce, Quadro, and Tesla series, from the woke NV04 architecture up to the woke latest Turing, Ampere, Ada families.

 NVKM: NVIDIA Kernel Manager
 ===========================

-The NVKM component serves as the core abstraction layer within the nouveau driver, responsible for managing NVIDIA GPU hardware at the kernel level.
+The NVKM component serves as the woke core abstraction layer within the woke nouveau driver, responsible for managing NVIDIA GPU hardware at the woke kernel level.
 NVKM provides a unified interface for handling various GPU  architectures.

-It enables resource management, power control, memory handling, and command submission required for the proper functioning of NVIDIA GPUs under the nouveau driver.
+It enables resource management, power control, memory handling, and command submission required for the woke proper functioning of NVIDIA GPUs under the nouveau driver.

-NVKM plays a critical role in abstracting hardware complexities and providing a consistent API to upper layers of the driver stack.
+NVKM plays a critical role in abstracting hardware complexities and providing a consistent API to upper layers of the woke driver stack.

 GSP Support
 ------------------------